 Overview

-Wildlife of all types are important parts of the environment in which we live, whether in a city or out in the country.
-Wildlife also provide us with essential services such as pollinating the plants we grow for food and, for many of us, a personal sense of well-being.
-Helping to maintain or improve wildlife habitat contributes to healthy ecosystems and biodiversity across Ontario.
+Wildlife is an important part of the environment in which we live, whether in a city or out in the country.
+Wildlife provide essential services such as pollinating the plants we grow for food and, for many of us, a personal sense of well-being.
+Maintaining or improving wildlife habitat contributes to healthy ecosystems and biodiversity across Ontario.

 Habitat

-Habitat may be described as the combination of land-type, vegetation, and climate conditions that a species needs for food, shelter, and reproduction.
-Habitat components may also be important for migration and hibernation.
+Habitat is the combination of land-type, vegetation and climate conditions that a species needs for food, shelter and reproduction.
+Habitat components are also important for migration and hibernation.

-Creating and maintaining wildlife habitat can be as simple as doing nothing, letting nature be, or as involved as developing and implementing a multi-year management plan.
-Whether you have a large property or a small space, think about what habitat (and vegetation) types are suitable for your property or those that could add some local diversity.
-Also consider how you might complement habitat features on your neighbour’s property and create larger patches or safe travel corridors.
+Creating and maintaining wildlife habitat is as simple as doing nothing, letting nature be, or as involved as developing and implementing a multi-year management plan.
+Whether you have a large property or a small space, think about what habitat and vegetation types are suitable for your property or those that can add some local diversity.
+Consider how you can complement habitat features on your neighbour’s property and create larger patches or safe travel corridors.

 Getting started

-Wildlife are wild and do not always behave predictably so before you do anything, first ask yourself:
+Wildlife do not always behave predictably so before you do anything, first ask yourself:

-- do you or your neighbours really want more of the wildlife that may be encouraged by the activities you have in mind?
+• Do you or your neighbours want more of the wildlife that may be encouraged by the activities you have in mind?

-- Could any of your ideas lead to increased pressure from predators on neighbouring livestock farms or damage to adjacent agricultural crops?
-It’s a good idea to discuss potential plans with your farming neighbours first.
+• Can your ideas lead to increased pressure from predators on neighbouring livestock farms or damage to adjacent agricultural crops?
+Do your farming neighbours support your potential plans?

-- does your municipality allow the habitat improvement ideas you may have in mind?
+• Does your municipality allow the habitat improvement ideas you have in mind?

-If the answer is that you want to improve your local wildlife habitat then let’s get started.
+If the answer to all those questions is yes, then let’s get started.

 To begin, figure out how much of your property you have to work with and what kind of wildlife you want to provide habitat for.
 We’ve provided some suggestions suitable for a variety of wildlife species which begins with ideas for small spaces such as: